stevenrbrill/icmeRefresherComputing2018/computingAtStanford.md

 AFS stands for Andrew File System.
 It is an internal file system at Stanford that you can use to store files that is accessible from Farmshare and in the libraries on campus.
 For general file storing, I would use Box or Drive, but this is one way to pass files to and from Farmshare without using any outside software.
 It is accessible at https://afs.stanford.edu/.

 ## Your Website
 Stanford gives everyone a domain for your own website.
 It is accessible at stanford.edu/~[your suid] .
-This website can be updated by putting html files into the WWW directory in you AFS. index.hmtl will serve as your homepage.
+This website can be updated by putting html files into the WWW directory in you AFS. index.html will serve as your homepage.

 ## Miscellaneous Resources
 * Stanford library catalogue: http://library.stanford.edu/